eberban/eberban/books/refgram/src/logic/transformations.md

 > A related concept is __forethought reference__ using __KI/GI__ variables.
 A
 > __KI/GI__ variable is first assigned by prefixing with __bo__ before being
+> used in reference: the variable is the __E__ argument of the prefixed word's
+> instance, and the rules above decide what a later use of the variable refers
-> used in reference.
-Such __KI__ variables can be used similarly to pronouns in
+> to.
+Such __KI__ variables can be used similarly to pronouns in other
-> other languages.
-Such __GI__ variables are more complex to use, but are
+> languages.
+Such __GI__ variables are more complex to use, but are necessary to
-> necessary to define some concepts of Eberban's vocabulary.
+> define some concepts of Eberban's vocabulary.

 # Instantiation